hphelion/documentation/devplatform/helion/admin/console/app-store.html.md

 # HP Helion Development Platform: Sample Applications {#index-0}

 The Sample Applications are a collection of ready-to-run applications which can be deployed with a couple of clicks.
-This interface uses the same API as the CLI client to pul the source code from a Git repository rather than push an archive from the user's local filesystem.
+This interface uses the same API as the CLI client to pull the source code from a Git repository rather than push an archive from the user's local filesystem.

 - [Creating Sample Applications](#creating-an-app-store)